Ask Question

 Be sure to record and describe pain, fatigue, bowel and kidney function, fevers, sweats ... any change that is unexplained and persistent.

 NOTE: Sometimes our performance changes gradually and is difficult to notice.
-Therefore, a regular exercise program can be a good way to both improve our general health and monitor for changes.
+Therefore, a regular exercise program can be a good way to both improve your general health and monitor for changes, which will be more apparent when you have a regular exercise or activity program.
 As always, get approval from your doctor before starting an exercise program that might exceed your ability.

 Two suggestions for consults: